 Online interactions are more frequent these days, so it’s important to deliver an exceptional customer experience through the digital channels your customers use the most.
 And for many people, those channels are text and email.

 Research from Twilio found that nine out of 10 consumers want to message businesses directly, with 85% craving a two-way conversation instead of just receiving information.

-Your customer interactions may feel automated and impersonal during social distancing, but you can still humanize the experience and stay approachable through text and email.
+Your digital customer interactions may sometimes feel automated or impersonal, but you can still humanize the experience and stay approachable through text and email.
 Here’s how to do it.

 Why should you care about the way you communicate with customers digitally?

 Businesses are selling in new ways, from brick-and-mortar stores going online to selling outdoors to experimenting with new fulfillment methods like delivery and pickup.
 For some businesses, these methods aren’t just a stopgap, but a permanent way to meet customers’ evolving needs at a time when social distancing is required to keep things running.

 Because your customers are interacting with you in new ways, they’re also reaching out to you in new ways.
 And at times, that can feel overwhelming, according to Marissa Cydya, owner of Minx Studio Salon in Los Angeles.
 “Two years ago, I used to hand out my cell phone to clients, and that turned into a nightmare,” she says.
 With a messaging tool, Cydya has regained control.
 “It streamlines my communications with my clients.”

 Focus on what you do best

 It’s also good business practice to invest in making your existing customers feel heard wherever they interact with you.
 Research from Bain and Company found that increasing customer retention by only five percent can increase profits by 25 to 95 percent.